JDoro/jdoro/README.md

 ### Hi there 👋

+My Name Josh!
+I'm a full-stack software engineer with a particular interest in javascript.

+- 🔭 I’m currently working on developing Reactjs applications and teaching clients how to write Reactjs applications.
+- 🌱 I’m currently learning about StorybookJS and and Azure Devops.

 <!--
 **JDoro/jdoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.